oneminch/oneminch/README.md

 - 🎓 Computer Science senior at Tennessee Tech.
 - 🌱 Learning Vue.js && Loving It
-- 🔭 Working on [EncryptedList 2.0](https://github.com/oneminch/encrypted-list) and a bunch of other stuff.
+- 🔭 Working on a bunch of stuff.

 ### Reach out